arnetheduck/nlvm/README.md

 (http://llvm.org) IR generator for the Nim language (http://nim-lang.org).

 In some distant future, it would be nice if (in no particular order):

 * it generated executables, and not just bitcode files
 * it implemented more core Nim features (bounds checking, GC etc)
 * it had fewer bugs than the reference nim compiler
-* it had a nice automated test suite
 * someone found it useful
 * earth survived humans